Strategies in POMDPs with Stage Duration: Proof of Theorem 1

 To avoid ambiguity between the two distinct stochastic processes, we adopt the following notational convention in the proof of Lemma~\ref{lemma1}.
 The state $\omega_{k}$ (resp. action $a_{k}$, signal $s_{k}$) refers exclusively to the $k$-th stage state (resp. action, signal) in $G_{1}$.
 Conversely, the state $\omega'_{k}$ (resp. action $a'_{k}$, signal $s'_{k}$) refers exclusively to the $k$-th stage state (resp. action, signal) in $G_{h}$.

-In the proof of Lemma~\ref{lemma1}, when manipulating conditional probabilities, we adopt the standard convention that $0 \times \text{undefined} = 0$.
+In what follows, when manipulating conditional probabilities, we adopt the standard convention that $0 \times \text{undefined} = 0$.
 Consequently, whenever we evaluate a conditional probability of the form $\mathbb{P}(A \mid B)$, it is implicitly assumed that $\mathbb{P}(B) > 0$.
 In cases where $\mathbb{P}(B) = 0$, the conditional probability $\mathbb{P}(A \mid B)$ is technically undefined; however, because such terms only appear multiplied by $\mathbb{P}(B) = 0$ (such as in the law of total probability or Bayes' theorem), they contribute zero to the overall expression.
 Thus, we do not need to explicitly evaluate or restrict our summations to exclude these zero-probability events.